Abandonada (film)

 Abandonada (transl.
 Abandoned or Abandoned Woman) is a 2000 Philippine drama film directed by Joel Lamangan.
 The film stars Maricel Soriano, Edu Manzano and Angelu de Leon.

+This is Edu Manzano and Maricel Soriano’s fifth film and first film as a onscreen pair for Viva Films.

 Plot

 Gemma migrates to Canada to support her husband Edwin and newborn son Marco.
 Working as a nurse, she is jailed for two years and ultimately deported for fatally overdosing a terminally ill young patient in an act of mercy.
 Upon returning to the Philippines, she finds that Edwin had left her and taken along Marco while telling everyone that she had died abroad.

 Gemma tracks down Edwin and Marco to an affluent neighborhood in Manila, where he has married an unsuspecting socialite named Cindy for her money and has an infant daughter with her named Abby, while passing off Marco as his nephew.
 In order to get closer to her son and confront Edwin, she applies as a laundrywoman and a nanny for Marco under the name Malou.
 Edwin is shocked to see Gemma, but ignores her.
 Gemma endears herself to Marco, protecting him from his abusive and lecherous nanny Glo.
 Gemma also gains the trust and trust of Cindy and the other maids when she defends Abby and her nanny Rose from Glo when the latter tries to fatally stab them during an argument.

 While rummaging through Gemma's things, Myrna, a kleptomaniac coworker, finds pictures of her and Edwin as a married couple.
 Gemma then comes clean about her past to her coworkers and gains their support in taking back custody of Marco.
 While Cindy is away, Gemma confronts Edwin for his deeds, upon which he agrees to let Gemma take custody of Marco and make it appear that he was abducted by someone else.